bradchattergoon/sample_projects/README.md

 # sample_projects
 Sample projects for displaying programming and data science skills.
+For Business Analyst Roles I recommend the Tinder Skills Test.
-I recommend viewing the Tinder or Uber Skills Test results for a Business Analyst role.
+For Data Science Roles I recommend the Uber Skills Test.

 ## evaluate_competitive_bidding_caltrans
 This project uses Caltrans project data to evaluate whether there may be non-competitive bidding behavior in the auction for Caltrans projects.
 The analysis is done in R.